 Personally, I don't think there's a clean-cut answer to this.
 As I mentioned above, there are some scenarios that make it a little more clear on which church you should attend (ex: heretical church vs. biblical church).
 But of course, scenarios like this are almost never as simple as we'd want them to be.
 So if all things are fairly equal , what should a couple do?

 Well, this may not be the most popular solution today, but I think the answer is simple: attend the guy's church.

 Why so?
-Well, if you're an egalitarian who's appalled by gender roles and believes male leadership in a marriage is simply archaic vestiges from Old Testament patriarchal times, then nothing I'm about to say will make sense to you and we probably need to have a different conversation.
+Well, if you're an egalitarian who's appalled by gender roles and believes male leadership in a marriage is simply archaic vestiges from Old Testament patriarchal times, then nothing I'm about to say will make sense and we need to have a different conversation.
 But if you're a complementarian and believe husbands are called to be the spiritual leader of the household (Eph 5:23) and wives are called to (gulp) submit to their husbands (Eph 5:22), then I can't help but encourage women to attend their husband's church.

-I know I know.
+I know, I know.
 This all sounds so primitive and old-fashioned, right?
-I mean, just because he's the guy, the girl should follow him to his church?
+I mean, just because he's a guy, the girl should follow him to his church?
 And I know, a lot of girls probably think, "But his church just isn't as good as mine."
 Maybe it's not.
 This decision doesn't necessarily mean you're choosing the "better church" - but I think this decision means you'll be choosing a better marriage.